a1bjon/Solar-System/README.md

 # Solar_System_Website
-A website displaying random facts about the solar system.
+A website displaying facts about the solar system.